Is the business card dead?

 3. They Help Businesses and Brands Develop Human Connections

 Connecting and exchanging information through digital channels is now easier and faster than ever.
 But, a downside exists: there’s no way to participate in true, trust building conversations with others.
 There’s no way to establish a personal connection.

 This is a major problem when growing a business.
 Why?
 Because digital communication lacks several essential elements – small talk, interest, authenticity, eye contact, handshake.

 Handing out your business card, though, is a good way to develop human connections.
 It gives you a way to continue the conversation with people interested in what you do.
 People you’ve already engaged through interesting small talk and eye contact.

-4. They Help to Facilitate the Networking Process
+4. They Assist Business Owners and Professionals in Facilitating the Networking Process

 However, high numbers of people prefer face-to-face interactions.
 Previous Forbes Insight research, for instance, found: 85% of their respondents preferred face-to-face meetings because of the ability to “build stronger, more meaningful relationships.”
-So, face-to-face interactions are beneficial in building a high-quality professional network.
-They’re appropriate for great conversations with people with similar interests, skill sets, and goals.
+These types of interactions are beneficial in building a high-quality professional network.
+They’re also appropriate for great conversations with people with similar interests, skill sets, and goals.